wp-plugins/bulletproof-security/readme.txt

 8. BulletProof Security - Maintenance Mode template images

 == Changelog ==

+= .50.7 =
+* htaccess Core Security Modes AutoMagic Buttons:
+* BPS automatically detects your site type and displays the correct AutoMagic buttons for your site type.
+Other site type AutoMagic buttons are no longer displayed on the Security Modes page.
+* Network/Multisite One Time Code Correction:
+* If you have a Network/Multisite website/installation of WordPress you will see a one time htaccess code correction Notice message displayed to you with steps to perform the one time code correction when you upgrade BPS.
+* Go Daddy Managed WordPress Hosting:
+* If you have Go Daddy Managed WordPress Hosting see the BPS Whats New tab page within the BPS plugin.
+*  BugFixes/Code Corrections/Misc/CSS/Visual/Other:
+* Maintenance Mode countdown timer email website link correction for subdirectory websites.
+* Maintenance Mode CSS visual improvements/changes/corrections.
+* WordPress 4.0 RC1 final testing completed - no issues or problems.
+* Delete old BPS bulletproof-security_info transient content on upgrade.
+* Enjoy!

 = .50.6 =
 * New Option: Login Security & Monitoring Sort DB Rows: